Register now for exclusive updates on Clearing 2023

 Why Lancaster?

-Choosing a university is a big decision – and will lead to experiences you’ll remember for your whole life.
-You’ll no doubt have considered which one best suits your education and career goals, so now it’s time to focus on the location itself.
-Lancaster is one of the north’s most vibrant university cities – and is bursting with things to do.
+Choosing a university is a big decision and will lead to experiences you’ll remember for the rest of your life.
+You’ll no doubt have considered which university best suits your education and career goals, so now it’s time to focus on the location itself.
+Lancaster is one of the north’s most vibrant university cities and is bursting with things to do.

 Where to eat in Lancaster

 For vegetarians and vegans, Lancaster has a lot to offer.
-Try the Whale Tail Café where you can enjoy delicious veggie dishes and gluten-free meals within the confines of a glorious paved terrace.
-If a plant-based lifestyle is your thing, try The Herbarium, serving vegan food and treats alongside a yoga studio and exhibition space, it offers the perfect environment to relax, hang out, and experience Lancaster's cultural scene.
+At the Whale Tail Café, you can enjoy delicious veggie dishes and gluten-free meals within the confines of a glorious-paved terrace.
+If a plant-based lifestyle is your thing, try The Herbarium.
+As well as serving yummy vegan food and treats, the venue is home to a yoga studio and exhibition space, offering the perfect environment to relax, hang out and experience Lancaster's cultural scene.

 Where to drink in Lancaster

-After you’ve finished dinner, why not go for a night out in the city?
-Lancaster boasts some award-winning cocktail bars and pubs, which are popular with the city’s students.
-Boutique cocktail bar Tipple serves up an exciting range of unique drinks with a cosy environment, ping-pong table, and board games to keep you entertained.
+After you’ve finished dinner, why not go on a night out in the city?
+Lancaster boasts a number of award-winning cocktail bars and pubs that are popular with students.

-Some of the city’s quirkier drinking holes include Kanteena, which is housed in a repurposed warehouse, and the Cappuvino coffee, beer and wine bar – which serves desserts and drinks until midnight.
+Some of the city’s quirkier drinking holes include Kanteena, which is housed in a repurposed warehouse, and Bier & Twist, which has a calendar of amazing acts and unmissable events.

 And let’s not forget Wetherspoon’s – a student hotspot and the place to go for a low-cost night out!

-Lancaster boasts so many layers and, in addition to its buzzing social scene, this market city has a strong history.
-If you love sightseeing, you’ll love Lancaster – and many of its top attractions are within walking distance of our campus.
-The city centre is a short stroll away, and within a half an hour walk, you’ll discover acres upon acres of parkland, canal walks and river walks.
+Lancaster boasts so many layers and, in addition to its buzzing social scene, the market city has a strong history.
+If you love sightseeing, you’ll love Lancaster – many of its top attractions are within walking distance of our campus.
+The city centre is a short stroll away, and within a half an hour walk, you’ll discover acres upon acres of parkland and canal paths.

-Those who enjoy discovering nature will love the array of National Trust walking trails nearby.
-Many popular routes unveil brilliant views across Morecambe Bay to Lake District mountains and local reservoirs.
-You’ll enjoy spotting a variety of wildlife, including rare birds and woodland animals.
+Those who enjoy discovering nature will also love the array of National Trust walking trails nearby, with many popular routes offering brilliant views across Morecambe Bay to the Lake District mountains.
+You’ll be able to spot a variety of wildlife too, including rare birds and woodland animals.
 Not far from campus is the pretty Blea Tarn Reservoir, which is popular with walkers and even paddlers in the warmer months.

 History lovers must check out Lancaster Castle, which is around a mile away from our campus.
 Just 20 minutes by foot, this 12th-century castle, ex-prison and courthouse is an on-site museum and runs regular tours for its visitors.
-In the winter months, the castle grounds are host to Light Up Lancaster's annual bonfire festival and in December, snow and stalls descend upon the courtyard for the Chrismas Markets.
+In the autumn months, the castle grounds are host to Light Up Lancaster's annual bonfire festival.

-Explore everything Lancaster has to offer by applying for one of our Lancaster-based courses
+Ready to explore everything Lancaster has to offer?
+Check out our Lancaster-based courses today.